Solidarity (Australia): During the ISO

 The organisation had around 300 members at its peak and built a history of supporting militant direct action.
 It was active in the Right to March campaigns in Brisbane under the Joh Bjelke-Petersen government.
 The ISO was involved in actions against the rise of the nationalist One Nation party led by Pauline Hanson.
 They participated in the S11 demonstrations in Melbourne that disrupted a meeting of the World Economic Forum.
 And some of its own members, including Mick Armstrong, Jill Sparrow and Jeff Sparrow were labeled the Austudy Five after being arrested at a National Union of Students demonstration in Melbourne against the Paul Keating government's proposed abolition of Austudy.

 The organisation's main priority from 2003 was to build opposition to the Iraq War and oppose the Australian government's involvement.
 The group also identified the need to fight Islamophobia and work alongside the Islamic community in Australia.

 The ISO argued that the anti-war movement needed to build a broad-based united front against the war.
 It identified building locality based peace groups, in Brisbane Southside, Moreland, Newtown and Leichhart and the Just Peace group in Perth, as a way of building networks of anti-war activists.

 During 2006, the ISO helped organise a national anti-war conference named "Unity for Peace" in an attempt to broaden the anti-war movement's base of support.
-The conference was the culmination of a speaking tour of the US anti-war activist Cindy Sheehan and Dr. Salem Ismael from Doctors for Iraq and was attended by approximately 60 organisations and attracted 350 people.
+The conference was the culmination of a speaking tour of the US anti-war activist Cindy Sheehan and Salem Ismael from Doctors for Iraq and was attended by approximately 60 organisations and attracted 350 people.